Gas vs Electric Dryers: Pros and Cons & What To Choose

-Electric dryer with wood countertop, white cabinets surrounded by clean clothing Dryers, the seasonal savior, have become an indispensable household item cutting half of the time and effort spent on drying the laundry.
-For preparation, it’d be best to learn more about the different types of dryers that are best suited to your needs.
+Dryers, the seasonal savior, have become an indispensable household item cutting half of the time and effort spent on drying the laundry.
+For preparation, itโ€™d be best to learn more about the different types that are best suited to your needs.
+One of the first things to consider when buying is whether you prefer a gas or electric model.
+Check out the differences between gas vs electric dryers in terms of cost, efficiency, and safety features of each type below.

 Difference Between Gas and Electric

 A gas dryer, despite its name, also uses electricity to power up the fan, lights, drum, and controls while utilizing natural gas or propane to generate heat.
-Alternatively, electric dryers use electricity to heat the coils that produce the heat.
+Alternatively, electric models use electricity to heat the coils that produce the heat.
+Thus, both of these gas and electric appliances use electricity to operate but differ in how they heat air to dry laundry

-Gas Dryer –120-volt outlet and gas outlet (usually colored yellow)
+Gas Dryer โ€“120-volt outlet and gas outlet (usually colored yellow)

-Electric Dryer – 240-volt outlet
+Electric Dryer โ€“ 240-volt outlet

-Gas Dryer Pros and Cons
+Gas Pros & Cons

-Gas dryer in spacious laundry roomGas dryers produce hot air using natural gas or propane, pulling air through its vents and across the gas burner, and into the drum.
-Power, lights, and drum use electricity, so you’ll need a power outlet and a capped-off gas line.
+Gas dryers produce hot air using natural-gas or propane, pulling air through its vents and across the burner, and into the drum.
+Power, lights, and drum use electricity, so youโ€™ll need a power outlet and a capped-off gas line.

 Cons